-&lt;sup>7 It is important to note that the technological indicator used in this study (R&D) is a better proxy of product than of process innovation.
-Indeed, while process innovation is mainly incorporated in the new vintages of fixed capital, R&D is mainly devoted to the promotion of prototypes, the introduction of entirely new products, or the radical differentiation of existing products (see Rosenberg, 1976; Nelson and Winter, 1982; Dosi, 1988).
-Recent microeconometric studies - using data from the European Community Innovation Surveys (CIS) - have confirmed empirically how R&D expenditures are closely linked with product innovation, while innovative investment (especially in new machinery and equipment) turns out to be related to process innovation (see Conte and Vivarelli, 2005; Parisi, Schiantarelli and Sembenelli, 2006).
+&lt;sup>6 It is important to note that the technological indicator used in this study (R&D) is a better proxy of product than of process innovation.
+Indeed, while process innovation is mainly incorporated in the new vintages of fixed capital, R&D is mainly devoted to the promotion of prototypes, the introduction of entirely new products, or the radical differentiation of existing products (see Rosenberg, 1976; Nelson and Winter, 1982; Dosi, 1988; Dosi and Nelson, 2013).
+Recent microeconometric studies - using data from the European Community Innovation Surveys (CIS) - have confirmed empirically how R&D expenditures are closely linked with product innovation, while innovative investment (especially in new machinery and equipment) turns out to be related to process innovation (see Parisi, Schiantarelli and Sembenelli, 2006; Conte and Vivarelli, 2014).

-&lt;sup>8 See the Lisbon-Barcelona target, aiming to move the European R&D/GDP ratio up to 3%, (2% of which from private companies' R&D expenditures), recently re-proposed as the 'Innovation Union' flagship strategy (see European such policy assumes paramount importance for European policy design.
-Secondly, our microeconometric investigation is based on a unique large and international panel dataset (see Section 3), able to overcome the limitations of previous empirical studies, mainly based on either cross-section analyses, or small longitudinal samples, or single country data (see next section).
-Thirdly, our proxy for technology is a measurable and continuous variable, while most previous studies have relied on either indirect proxies of technological change or dummy variables (such as the occurrence of product and process innovation).
-Fourthly, our dataset allows us to disentangle the impact of R&D on employment over a sectoral dimension, including the possibility of focusing on high-tech manufacturing sectors and service sectors (to our knowledge, only in very few previous microeconometric studies has it been possible to carry out sectoral comparisons; see the next section).
+&lt;sup>7 See the Lisbon target, aiming to move the European R&D/GDP ratio up to 3%, (2% of which from private companies' R&D expenditures), recently re-proposed as the 'Innovation Union' flagship strategy (see European Commission 2002 and 2010).

+impact of R&D on employment over a sectoral dimension, including the possibility of focusing on high-tech manufacturing sectors and service sectors (to our knowledge, only in very few previous microeconometric studies has it been possible to carry out sectoral comparisons; see the next section).

-The rest of the paper is organised as follows: Section 2 gives an overview of the empirical literature on the relationship between technological change and employment at the firm level, and also points out some specific methodological issues; Section 3 presents the dataset; Sections 4 and 5 describe our econometric strategy and discuss the results; Section 6 briefly illustrates conclusions and policy implications.
+The rest of the paper is organised as follows: Section 1 gives an overview of the empirical literature on the relationship between technological change and employment at the firm level, and also points out some specific methodological issues; Section 2 presents the dataset; Sections 3 and 4 describe our econometric strategy and discuss the results; Section 5 briefly illustrates conclusions and policy implications.